dixoncrews/ncsu-fall16-csc505/all_pairs_shortest_paths/allpairs.md

 For each query, there may be multiple equally short paths.
 Your program can print out any one of them.

-If you want, you can use the O(V 2) technique we developed in class for recovering a shortest path.
+If you want, you can use the O(V^2) technique we developed in class for recovering a shortest path.
 Or, if you’d like 5 points of extra credit, you can implement a linear-time technique instead.
 To do this, as you fill in the table, keep a record of the value, k that achieves the shortest path between each pair of vertices.
 Then, when you need to recover a shortest path from some i to j, you can first check to see if there’s a direct edge.
 If not, you can lookup the vertex k that the path goes through.
 Then, recursively recover a shortest path from i to k and then from k to j.

 ### Input